-Barack Obama, the US President during the creation of Small Business Saturday, supported the event by visiting different book shops each year.
+Barack Obama, the US President during the creation of Small Business Saturday, supported the event by visiting different bookshops each year.
 In 2012 he went to One More Page Books; in 2013 and 2014 he went with his daughters to Politics and Prose, A bookshop in Washington.
-And in 2015, President Barack Obama visited Upshur Street Books in Washington DC as well as Pleasant Pops cafe.
+In 2015, President Barack Obama visited Upshur Street Books in Washington DC as well as Pleasant Pops cafe.

-Other celebrities that have been vocal in their support of Small Business Saturday include Steve Harvey, Serena Williams, and Chelsea Clinton.
+Other celebrities who have been vocal in their support of Small Business Saturday include Steve Harvey, Serena Williams, and Chelsea Clinton.

 The Resolution that was passed in 2011 included some statistics about small businesses and their role in America's economy, such as: